onzfonz/comp227/src/content/1/en/part1d.md

 export default App
 ```

+> Don't forget to amend your commit with the message `Completed Exercise 1.6` once you feel you have completed this exercise!

 #### 1.7: studytracker step2

 Expand your application so that it shows more statistics about the gathered data.